Hazrat Mirza Ghulam Ahmad

 This begins:

-Purely and quite exclusively, from the grace of God,
+Purely and quite exclusively, from the grace of God, not

-of the blessings, before my time, conferred on the earlier Prophets,
+the blessings, before my time, conferred on the earlier Prophets,

 Apostles, and the righteous servants of Allah. (p.
 64)